kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 2. **Vs code editor**

 This is useful to visualize and interact with the code.

 3. **A [Lucid account](https://www.lucidchart.com)**

+You will need this to come up with the diagrams

 ## 1. Introduction to Cloud Formation